-As some of you who follow me on Instagram know, I’ve decided that I want to pursue a path in Emergency Medicine.
+I’ve decided that I want to pursue a path in Emergency Medicine.
 I absolutely love the hospital setting, and while I enjoyed every minute of my Internal Medicine rotation, I’m looking for something a little more fast-paced and critically thinking oriented.
 I feel like Emergency Medicine will offer me that mix of hospital setting that I love, with the critical thinking challenges I crave.

 At this point, I’m deciding between finding an Emergency Medicine Fellowship or just heading straight into a new graduate position.
 I’ve decided to apply to some of these fellowships, because realistically a very small number of individuals are accepted, and after speaking to graduates, I think that I would appreciate the continued educational options I could receive from pursuing a fellowship.
 And if I end up not getting accepted, I’ll apply to jobs.

 No matter what, I know that I am going to rock it as a PA, and that my experiences during school have made me that much stronger.